 Heartworms reside in the bloodstream, lungs, and heart and hundreds may be present in one animal!
 The effects can be debilitating as blood circulation is impaired, resulting in damage to the heart, lungs, liver, and kidneys.
 Damage may occur prior to outward symptoms, however, advanced symptoms include trouble breathing, coughing, lethargy, low energy, weight loss, and fainting.
 Mosquitos transmit heartworms making mosquito-infested areas high-risk.
 At Pine Bluff Animal Hospital, we recommend annual testing as well as once-a-month preventives.

-Dr. Miller is trained to care for companions beyond canines and felines.
+Dr. Miller at our Lakewood Animal Hospital location is trained to care for companions beyond canines and felines.
 He is also highly experienced in species including small mammals such as rabbits and pocket pets.
+Give us a call to learn more.